plutomi/plutomi/README.md

 - **Retry Topic**: Messages that fail processing in the main topic are rerouted here.
 Retries implement exponential backoff to prevent overwhelming the system.

 - **Dead Letter Queue (DLQ)**: If a message fails after multiple retries, it's moved to the DLQ for further investigation.
 Messages in the DLQ are not processed directly to avoid impacting live traffic.
-When underlying issues are resolved (e.g., code fixes, service restoration), DLQ messages are reprocessed by publishing them back into the retry topic using a Kubernetes job.
-This ensures controlled reprocessing without affecting the main processing pipeline.
+Once underlying issues are resolved (e.g., code fixes, service restoration), DLQ messages are reprocessed by publishing them back into the retry topic via a Kubernetes job.
+This ensures controlled reprocessing without disrupting the main processing pipeline.

 For more details on the event streaming pipeline and to view the event schemas, refer to [EVENT_STREAMING_PIPELINE.md](./EVENT_STREAMING_PIPELINE.md).